31 Relationship Habits That You Think Are Loving, but Are Actually Dangerous

 Making your partner your ultimate priority

 “Making a partner your first priority before yourself is a ‘spiritual don’t’ because the secret to life is to love another as icing on an already great cake.
 If you dare to give your power away and make that person more important, you are out of balance in your energy field.
 You walk a fragile line with yourself, and if anything should happen, or they leave you, or the relationship changes course, then you are a fallen soul with no means to get up.
 One must love in a healthy way by always making themselves number one in self-care.” – Audrey Hope, celebrity renowned relationship expert.
 Here are 19 things your marriage counselor already knows about you.

 “Many times, a person will feel as though they can change or make their spouse their ‘project’ to save or help.
 Once you stop taking your spouse’s inventory you may feel less resentment and you may feel better about the relationship since the pressure is off you and now is back on the individual’s lap.” – Lisa Bahar, marriage and family therapist.

 Moving in together too soon

 “People come to me for advice often because they had a whirlwind few dates, and moved in after a few months of dating.
 Having made that commitment, they then realize, more fully, who the other person is and they’re not happy.
 Maybe he or she is too close with an ex, has kids that were never mentioned, has debt, is a freeloader, etc. Always wait a year before moving in together—at least.
 This may seem like a long time if you’re madly in love, but living together and making a long-term relationship last has more to do with compatibility and shared values than it does chemistry.” – April Masini, relationship and etiquette expert, author of four relationship advice books and the ‘Ask April’ advice column.
-If you are planning on moving in together, here are some questions you should ask yourself first.

 Always picking up the tab